 Alcohol, while it has stimulating effects, is classified as a depressant, or downer.

-Is Alcohol an Upper or Downer?
+Why Is Alcohol a Downer?

 Alcohol is classified as a downer since it is a central nervous system depressant, but it does have some stimulant properties.
 Small amounts of alcohol may increase your heart rate, increase your aggression and impulsiveness, and provide you with a boost of energy.
 However, larger consumption of alcohol lowers your mental sharpness, blood pressure, and heart rate, typically producing sluggishness, disorientation, and slower reaction times.
 How alcohol affects you personally depends on your body chemistry, the amount you consume, and your alcohol tolerance.